Meet the people of

 Her invitation is for you to meet yourself exactly where you are, just as you are.

-Anna Hodgart
+• Anna Hodgart | she/her

 I am a yoga teacher and theatre producer/programmer based in the Southside of Glasgow.
 I started practicing yoga as a teenager and dipped in and out of the practice over the years until I encountered Vinyasa flow and the ball really dropped.
 I was hooked by the journey, both mental and physical, that the classes would take me on.
-I completed my 200 hour training in Vinyasa flow in 2019 and since then have taught at a wide range of community spaces in the southside - as well as on the rooftop garden of the tenement block I live in.
+I completed my 200 hour training in Vinyasa flow in 2019 and since then have taught at a wide range of community spaces in the Southside - as well as on the rooftop garden of the tenement block I live in.

 I'm committed to deconstructing barriers in my teaching, striving to be as accessible as possible to folks who might feel alienated or excluded from yoga spaces.
 And to decolonise my teaching and practice so I can properly honour and pay tribute to the South Asian heritage and history of this incredible practice.
 I am continuing to train and study with many wonderful teachers who are provoking, inspiring and hold me accountable to these goals.